tessercat/daoistic-book/book.md

 The world is on the right track when old pack horses are put out to pasture.

+The world has lost its way
-The world is on the wrong track when war horses breed in the fields.
+when war horses breed in the fields.

 There's no sin more seductive